How to Visit Mount Rushmore: A Local’s Guide

 Where to Stay Near Mount Rushmore

-There are many places to stay near Mount Rushmore, from camping to hotels in Keystone, Hill City, and Custer.
+There are many places to stay close by, from camping to hotels in Keystone, Hill City, and Custer.

 We have camped in Custer State Park, Rafter J Bar Ranch, and Mount Rushmore KOA and enjoyed the facilities.